sorentwo/perforated/README.md

 ## Usage

-Wrap any collection that you want to serialize in an a cache instance and then call `as_json` or `to_json` on it.
+Wrap any collection that you want to serialize in a cache instance and then call `as_json` or `to_json` on it.
 Not much to it!

 ```ruby